 What really drew Hoglund and Lowe to this story was the controversy and ambiguity about just what should be done to restore a once prolific salmon run: whether they should be allowed to return naturally, thereby delaying the Klallam’s hopeful return to prosperity for even longer, or whether salmon should be artificially injected into the environment, which would expedite the salmon’s return, but irrevocably alter the river’s ecosystem in the long run.
 Both sides are equally compelling without any single clear, even-handed resolution.
 There is a dense and intriguing layer of environmental and cultural issues at play here, which is why the story is worth telling and why it needed to be captured on camera.

-Heather Hoglund graduated Summa Cum Laude from Emerson College with a Bachelor of Fine Arts Degree in Documentary Production.
-The New England native fell in love with producing non-fiction work in High School and has since developed and executed a multitude of micro-documentary projects, including one on blind marathon runners for Team With A Vision and another on the Boston branch of the national homeless running program, Back on My Feet.
+Heather graduated Summa Cum Laude from Emerson College with a Bachelor of Fine Arts Degree in Documentary Production.
+The New England native fell in love with producing non-fiction work in High School and has since created a multitude of micro-documentary projects, including one on blind marathon runners for Team With A Vision and another on the Boston branch of the national homeless running program, Back on My Feet.
 She was also an Assistant Producer for an independent, Boston-based documentary project called Big Top Without Borders.
-Additionally, Heather was President of the documentary club, Captured Emotion, an editor and producer for The Emerson Channel, and captain of the Women’s Cross Country Team.
-She currently works as an Associate Producer at Winikur Productions in Boston, MA.
+Additionally, Heather was a producer and editor for Northern Light Productions, a independent documentary production house.

 “That boy can shoot.
 And he loves his PNW homeland.” – Matt Lowe